bajalnyt/gomigratedemo/README.md

 Install the go-migrate cli using homebrew: `brew install golang-migrate`.

 Run the following command to create a new migration (Already present in this repo).
-It will create an up file and a down file in the `db/migrations` folder.
+It will create an up file and a down file in the `db/migrations` folder:

 `migrate create -ext sql -dir db/migrations -seq create_account_table`

 (Alternately, use the make command `make create-migration seq=create_account_table`)

-## Run the program
+## Execute the program

 `go run main.go`